AndrewGrankin/public-python-ev3-git/README.md

 # public-python-ev3-git
-This repository is to keep scripts for LEGO EV3 in Python language.
+This repository is to keep scripts for LEGO EV3 on Python language.